 Thank you for your interest in my laboratory and my research.
 Unfortunately, I am not taking on any new graduate students at this time as I have just taken on 6 new people in September 2020.
-I probably won’t be taking on new students in 2021 either mostly because I simply don’t have enough time to properly supervise additional trainees.
+I probably won’t be taking on new students in 2021 or 2022 either mostly because I simply don’t have enough time to properly supervise additional trainees.
 If you are enquiring about a summer internship, unfortunately I do not have any such openings at the present time.

 NOTE: DUE TO THE VERY HIGH VOLUME OF ENQUIRIES I SIMPLY CANNOT REPLY TO EMAIL REQUESTS FOR SUMMER INTERNSHIPS OR GRADUATE POSITIONS.
 IT IS NOT POSSIBLE TO APPLY BY SENDING A CV AS AN EMAIL ATTACHMENT.
 NOR IS IT POSSIBLE FOR ME TO ASSESS YOUR POTENTIAL TO CARRY OUT GRADUATE STUDIES AT MCGILL WITHOUT A FULL APPLICATION.